linkstreet/box-sdk/README.md

 1. Upload file
 2. Upload Pre flight - This API is used to check if the metadata supplied is valid or not.
 3. Get embed URL
+4. Delete a file (soft delete - Moves to trash)

 ### Usage